enactive-project/ENACTIVE/README.md

 redis
 ### Environment
 The experimental environment used is WUKONG, a RL oriented air combat simulation framework currently under development by Northwestern Polytechnical University(NPU).
-Due to copyright issues, we are unable to open source this simulation environment, but we have opened up interface information related to the environment in the code, which can be found in environment/battlespace.py.
-Through the interface file, you can gain a glimpse of the functionality of the simulation environment.
+Due to copyright issues, we are unable to open source this simulation environment.